enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 Adding new quantites
 --------------------

-To add support for new actively advected integrable cell-centered quantities (e.g. cosmic ray energy/flux), the table of cell-centered quantities (``FIELD_TABLE``) must be updated.
+To add support for new actively advected integration cell-centered quantities (e.g. cosmic ray energy/flux), the table of cell-centered quantities (``FIELD_TABLE``) must be updated.
 See :ref:`Centered-Field-Registry` for more details.

-To add support for computing fluxes for such quantities, modifications must be made to ``EnzoRiemannImpl``.
-Currently, an abstract base class called for ``EnzoFluxFunctor`` is provided for this purpose.
-The idea is define a subclass to be defined for each additional set of flux calculations and then in then have the factory method, ``EnzoRiemann::construct_riemann``, pass an array of the relevant functors to ``EnzoRiemannImpl``.
+To add support for computing fluxes for such quantities, modifications must be made to either ``EnzoRiemannImpl`` or the ``ImplFunctor`` of an existing solver.
+Alternatively, for certain quantities, a brand new solver may need to be introduced.

-*However, because the functors are called as pointers will probably incur overhead.
-In reality, the better solution might be to hardcode in the additonal flux calculation functions in some kind of helper method of* ``EnzoRiemannImpl``.

 Adding new solvers
 ------------------